Article 14 of the Constitution of Singapore: Restrictions premised on necessity or expediency

 The High Court also rejected the use of a proportionality analysis when determining the extent of Parliament's powers to impose restrictions on individual rights.
 The analysis enables the judiciary to assess if an interference with rights is proportionate to a legitimate and important aim of the legislation in question.
-A court will inquire into whether relevant and sufficient reasons justify the statutory interference, and may substitute its own judgment for that of Parliament.
+A court will inquire into whether relevant and sufficient reasons justify the statutory interference, and may substitute its own judgement for that of Parliament.
 The High Court concluded: "Needless to say, the notion of proportionality has never been part of the common law in relation to the judicial review of the exercise of a legislative and/or an administrative power or discretion.
 Nor has it ever been part of Singapore law."

 Bearing in mind these restraints, the court's only task is to ascertain whether an impugned law is within the purview of any of the permissible restrictions.
 Hence, all that needs to be established is a nexus between the object of the law in question and one of the permissible subjects stipulated in Article 14(2).
 In doing so, the Government must merely satisfy the court that there is a factual basis on which Parliament has considered it "necessary or expedient" to restrict one's individual right to freedom of speech, assembly or association.